Card Details

 Pros: What We Like

 - Unsecured Credit Card Offering After 6 Months - Though First Progress does not have their own unsecured credit card, they have partnered with First Digital Mastercard.
 If you pay your first 6 bills on time, you will receive an invitation to apply for the First Digital Mastercard.
-Though approval is not guaranteed, the fact that both First Progress and First Digital have formed a partnership tells us that your chances of getting approved for the unsecured credit card is much better if you get the First Progress first.
+Though approval is not guaranteed, the fact that both First Progress and First Digital have formed a partnership tells us that your chances of getting approved for the unsecured credit card is much better if you get the First Progress first rather than applying directly for the First Digital Mastercard.

 - Low APR - The purchase APR of 14.49% is quite low regardless of any credit card.
 This is very helpful for those who carry a balance occasionally.
 This rate used to be lower at 9.99% but with the Federal Reserve raising rates recently, the APR has also increased to the current levels.